ryjones/rl-report/labs/pubsub-interop-repolinter-report.md

 Below is a list of files or patterns that failed:

-- `blockchain-client/javascript/app.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `blockchain-client/javascript/app.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `blockchain-client/javascript/enrollAdmin.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `blockchain-client/javascript/enrollAdmin.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `blockchain-client/javascript/invoke.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `blockchain-client/javascript/invoke.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `blockchain-client/javascript/query.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `blockchain-client/javascript/query.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `blockchain-client/javascript/registerUser.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `blockchain-client/javascript/registerUser.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `blockchain-client/javascript/walletInteract.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `blockchain-client/javascript/walletInteract.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `chaincode/broker/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/broker/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `chaincode/pubsub/index.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/pubsub/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/Fabric1.4/config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/Fabric1.4/config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `blockchain-client/javascript/client/client.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `blockchain-client/javascript/client/client.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `chaincode/broker/lib/broker.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/broker/lib/broker.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `chaincode/pubsub/lib/pubsub.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `chaincode/pubsub/lib/pubsub.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/Fabric1.4/client/client.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/Fabric1.4/client/client.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/client/client.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/client/client.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/pubsub-connector/truffle-config.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/pubsub-connector/truffle-config.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/broker/createTopic.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/broker/createTopic.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/broker/publishToTopic.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/broker/publishToTopic.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/broker/queryAllTopics.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/broker/queryAllTopics.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/broker/queryTopic.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/broker/queryTopic.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/broker/subscribeToTopic.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/broker/subscribeToTopic.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/pubsub/createBlockchain.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/pubsub/createBlockchain.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/pubsub/queryAllBlockchains.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/pubsub/queryAllBlockchains.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `caliper-tests/benchmarks/callbacks/pubsub/queryBlockchain.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `caliper-tests/benchmarks/callbacks/pubsub/queryBlockchain.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-publisher/Fabric2/blockchain-client/javascript/enrollAdmin.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `example-publisher/Fabric2/blockchain-client/javascript/enrollAdmin.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `example-publisher/Fabric2/blockchain-client/javascript/invoke.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `example-publisher/Fabric2/blockchain-client/javascript/invoke.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `example-publisher/Fabric2/blockchain-client/javascript/query.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `example-publisher/Fabric2/blockchain-client/javascript/query.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `example-publisher/Fabric2/blockchain-client/javascript/registerUser.js`: The first 5 lines do not contain the pattern(s): Copyright.
+- `example-publisher/Fabric2/blockchain-client/javascript/registerUser.js`: The first 7 lines do not contain the pattern(s): Copyright.
-- `example-subscriber/besu/config/ethsigner/createKey.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/config/ethsigner/createKey.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/pubsub-connector/migrations/1_initial_migration.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/pubsub-connector/migrations/1_initial_migration.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/pubsub-connector/migrations/2_deploy_contracts.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/pubsub-connector/migrations/2_deploy_contracts.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-publisher/Fabric2/blockchain-client/javascript/client/client.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-publisher/Fabric2/blockchain-client/javascript/client/client.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-publisher/Fabric2/chaincode/topics/lib/topics.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-publisher/Fabric2/chaincode/topics/lib/topics.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/Fabric1.4/artifacts/src/topics/topics.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/Fabric1.4/artifacts/src/topics/topics.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/block-explorer-light/dist/js/app.769a0f91.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/block-explorer-light/dist/js/app.769a0f91.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `example-subscriber/besu/block-explorer-light/dist/js/chunk-vendors.79a7999a.js`: The first 5 lines do not contain the pattern(s): Copyright, License.
+- `example-subscriber/besu/block-explorer-light/dist/js/chunk-vendors.79a7999a.js`: The first 7 lines do not contain the pattern(s): License.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>